thanksrest/LearnRust/README.md

 # LearnRust 🚀

-**RustLearner** is an interactive learning platform designed to teach the Rust programming language through guided lessons and hands-on exercises.
+**learnRust** is an interactive learning platform designed to teach the Rust programming language through guided lessons and hands-on exercises.
 Whether you're a beginner or an experienced programmer, RustLearner provides a structured approach to mastering Rust's powerful features.

 ## Features